opentensor/btcli/CONTRIBUTING.md

 ### Code Contribution General Guidelines

-If you're looking to contribute to Bittensor but unsure where to start, please join our community [discord](https://discord.gg/bittensor), a developer-friendly Bittensor town square.
+If you're looking to contribute to btcli but unsure where to start, please join our community [discord](https://discord.gg/bittensor), a developer-friendly Bittensor town square.
-You can also browse through the GitHub [issues](https://github.com/opentensor/bittensor/issues) to see where help might be needed.
+You can also browse through the GitHub [issues](https://github.com/opentensor/btcli/issues) to see where help might be needed.
-For a greater understanding of Bittensor's usage and development, check the [Bittensor Documentation](https://docs.learnbittensor.org).
+For a greater understanding of btcli's usage and development, check the [Bittensor Documentation](https://docs.learnbittensor.org).

 All PRs must be opened against the `staging` branch.
 Use appropriate labels and provide an in-depth description of what your PR does, what changes it makes, which issues it resolves, etc.